luminoso/news-keywords-searcher/README.md

 There are examples of programmatically querying the dataset examples in the [_search_examples.ipynb_](https://github.com/luminoso/news-keywords-searcher/blob/master/doc/search_examples.ipynb) Jupyter Notebook.
 This repo includes a small _'articles1.csv'_ portion of the full Kaggel's dataset with the first 2500 articles.
 Tokenizing the news articles may take some minutes for the full dataset.

-# Small walkthrough though implementation
+# Small walkthrough through implementation

 **1. Reader** ([auxfunctions.py](https://github.com/luminoso/news-keywords-searcher/blob/master/auxfunctions.py))